 01. Run a strict regime

 With nobody to crack the whip, the biggest hurdles are psychological.
-The possibility to procrastinate is infinite; but a Foods Standards Agency-approved fridge or Pantone-ordered pencil case won't make a blank page any less terrifying, and the post-faff guilt can make starting all the more daunting.
+The possibility to procrastinate is infinite; but a fridge clean enough to pass the Foods Standards Agency's most rigorous testing and a Pantone-ordered pencil case won't make a blank page any less terrifying, and the post-procrastination guilt can make starting all the more daunting.

 Deadlines are essential for Pâté and he even forces them for personal work by contacting shops and galleries before he's finished a piece.
 "It means you have to do it because the wheels are in motion."